Vanishing ordered moment in the frustrated triangular lattice antiferromagnet CuNdO$_2$: Author contributions

 \section{Author contributions}

 The sample was synthesized and characterized by D.R. and A.M.H.
 The neutron diffraction experiment was performed by D.R., A.A.A., S.A.C., and analyzed by A.M.H.
 Muon spin relaxation experiments were performed by D.R., T.J.H., J.A.K., and H.L., with analysis by T.J.H.
 Inelastic neutron scattering experiments were performed by J.G., D.R., J.P.E., M.B.S., and A.M.H.
 Analysis of the crystal electric field ground state was performed by J.G., B.W., and H.Y.K.
 Spin wave modelling was performed by B.W. and H.Y.K.
-The manuscript was written by J.G., B.W., H.Y.K., and A.M.H., with input from all authors.
+The manuscript was written by J.G., B.W., H.Y.K., and A.M.H.
+All authors discussed the results and commented on the manuscript.